Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 <span id="link545fc126_9458_4808_8513_3a502bdb4c75" class="anchor"></span>Table
-'[Command Codes](#link545fc126_9458_4808_8513_3a502bdb4c75)' lists the command codes for the functionality provided by the OPTIGA™.
+'[Command Codes](#link545fc126_9458_4808_8513_3a502bdb4c75)' lists the command codes for the functionality provided by the OPTIGA™ Trust M.

 14. > Command codes